Is it Time for a New Job, or a Career Change?

 We all have some sort of plan.
 Whether it’s being promoted to manager after a few short years, or graduating with honours and finding a job straight off the bat, it’s these career hopes that keep us motivated.
 Unfortunately, sometimes life just gets in the way.
 Declining industries, poor job prospects and low pay are all common factors for why we settle for jobs that aren’t what we’d originally hoped for.

-Picture it for a moment and try to see where you’ll be in five year’s time.
+Try to see where you’ll be in five year’s time.
 If your first response was to roll your eyes and think to yourself, ‘anywhere but in this job’, then it’s probably time to start looking elsewhere.
 Did you see yourself in the same position, performing the same routine tasks?
 Then chances are, you’re ‘career stuck’.

 This isn’t good if you’re the type of person who wants to strive for more, and wants to progress up the career ladder.
 If that’s the case, maybe it is time to start considering another career change altogether.
 After all, just because we didn’t get into our chosen field straight away, doesn’t mean we can’t in the future.

-What is it That’s Holding You Back from Career Happiness?
+What’s Holding You Back From Career Happiness?

 This is often a hard one to answer and can come in many forms depending on the individual situation.
 It can be because of low pay, long hours, and for some, especially those who may not have grown up in the technological times of present; the tasks can be too difficult to perform or keep up with.